PEACE RESEARCH INSTITUTE OSLO

 But he still didn't prove particularly democratic: he used old security laws to punish enemies, and in particularly the opposition.

-Vietnam launched a series of policies called Đổi Mới, which saw them pull ou tof Cambodia in 1986 and slowly restart friendly diplomatic relations with its neighbours (and then everyone else).
+Vietnam launched a series of policies called Đổi Mới, which saw them pull out of Cambodia in 1986 and slowly restart friendly diplomatic relations with its neighbours (and then everyone else).

 Countries that opted for more liberal transition schemes, like Thailand, the Philippines and Myanmar, find themselves more involved in conflict than they would like.
 Their armies are not under civilian control, and they have not enjoyed as many benefits of the developmental peace yet.
 Tønnesson argues that they perhaps haven't gone through the key shift in priorities yet.